FinA1ee/mazeRunner/README.md

 # mazeRunner
-A simple 3D maze game powered by Web Dev Server and Three.js.
+A simple 3D maze game powered by Three.js and Webpack.

 - Press W, A, S, D to move your hero.
 - Coin gold.